rburkhead/RPiDayActivity/README.md

 ## Motivation

 The San Diego Library Maker Lab asked me to "teach something with Raspberry Pis" for Pi Day.
 I wanted to do a hands on activity with both hardware and software.
-I also wanted to eat pie.
+I was also promised pie.

 ## Equipment List